French Bread

 5. Divide the dough into two equal pieces.
 For each piece, flatten into rectangle.
 Roll out until 12 by 6 inches.
 Roll into 12 inch long cigar shape.
 Pinch seam to close and round ends with the fingers.

-6. Place dough rolls on cookie sheet. mae slits with serrated knife, if desired.
+6. Place dough rolls on cookie sheet.
+Make slits with serrated knife, if desired.
 Cover with cloth and set in warm place to rise.

-7. When dough has risen to loaf size, bake in preheated 375°F. oven for 30 minutes or until crust is a nice golden brown.
+7. When dough has risen to loaf size, bake in preheated 375°F. oven for 20 to 25 minutes or until crust is a nice golden brown.
 Allow to cool on rack.

 Before baking, brush loaf with beaten egg, if desired, for a glossy finish.